 This is exactly what Pieminister did when they partnered up with a homeless charity to whom they donated stock in return for donations during Black Friday.
 Their homeless charity of choice — Shelter — had a much bigger following on social media, and this allowed Pieminister to tap into an entirely new audience.

 And as you can see from the image below, they wasted no time making sure people on social media were aware of their campaign:

-And perhaps most importantly of all, you’ll want to plan and schedule your posts ahead of time.
+And perhaps most importantly of all, you’ll want to plan and schedule posts on Facebook and other platforms ahead of time.
 This might be last minute but have no fear — you can use a tool like Hootsuite to do this for you, and it’s key that you do.
 Social media is a fast-paced world at the best of the times, but it’s a lot more hectic during Black Friday.
 A perfectly-timed post can be the difference between a successful marketing campaign and one that misses the target.